onera/Maia/doc/introduction/introduction.rst

 Dividing data
 ^^^^^^^^^^^^^

 :def:`Global data` is the complete data that describes an object.
-Let represent it as the the following ordered shapes:
+Let's represent it as the following ordered shapes:

 .. image:: ./images/dist_part/data_full.svg

-Now imagine that you want to split this data into N pieces (N:=3 for the next illustrations).
+Now imagine that you want to split this data into N pieces (N=3 for the next illustrations).
 Among all the possibilities, we distinguishes two ways to do it:

 1. Preserving order: we call such repartition :def:`distributed data`, and we use the term :def:`block`